dmbarbour/glas/docs/GlasApps.md

 Transaction machines model software systems as a set of repeating transactions on a shared environment.
 Individual transactions are deterministic, while the set is scheduled fairly but non-deterministically.

-This model is conceptually simple, easy to implement naively, and has very nice emergent properties for a wide variety of systems-level concerns.
+This model is conceptually simple, easy to implement naively, and has many nice emergent properties for a wide variety of systems-level concerns.

 ### Process Control